Robert D. Ray: Humanitarian Efforts

+Tai Dam

 Ray's tenure in office was notable for his humanitarianism on behalf of Southeast Asian Tai Dam refugees.
 Ray agreed to bring the group to the United States by creating his own refugee resettlement program.
-Ray announced that the state of Iowa would accept 1,500 additional refugees in January 1979.
+Ray announced that the state of Iowa would accept 1,500 more refugees in January 1979.
 Ray wrote letters to President Jimmy Carter and other governors asking them to support greater admissions of boat people.
 Opinion polls from the period demonstrated Ray's refugee resettlement and relief efforts were very controversial.
 Many feared competition for jobs, diversion of funds from needy native Iowans, and racial mixing.
+Ray said the following in regard to the refugees:

+“I didn’t think we could just sit here idly and say, “Let these people die.
+We wouldn’t want the rest of the world to say that about us if we were in the same situation.
+Do unto others as you would have them do unto you.”

+Native American Burials

 Ray also enacted the first laws in the U.S. that protected American Indian graves.
 In the early 1970s, Maria Pearson was appalled that the skeletal remains of Native Americans were treated differently from those of caucasians.
 Pearson protested to Ray, finally gaining an audience with him after sitting outside his office in traditional attire.
 Ray cooperated with Pearson, and their work led to the passage of the Iowa Burials Protection Act of 1976, the first legislative act in the U.S. that specifically protected American Indian remains.
-This act was the predecessor of the federal Native American Graves Protection and Repatriation Act.
+This act was the state version of the federal Native American Graves Protection and Repatriation Act, that passed in 1990.

-Later career

-After leaving the governor's office in 1983, Ray became CEO of Life Investors Inc, an insurance company.
+International Trips

+Ray was invited, with several other governors, to tour China in 1974, then again to tour the Soviet Union in 1975.
+Ray also led 2 delegations to Japan, and witnessed the ceremony in 1975 to celebrate Papua New Guinea's independence from Australia.

+Post Governorship

+Ray was co-chair (along with Bob Edgar) of the bipartisan National Coalition on Health Care.

 Ray served as interim mayor of Des Moines from May to November 1997.

-Ray was the interim president of Drake University in 1998.
-In 1997, he helped form the Institute for Character Development at Drake University.

-Ray was co-chair (along with Bob Edgar) of the bipartisan National Coalition on Health Care.
+Ray supported Howard Baker in the 1980 Republican Party presidential primaries.